w3c/web-nfc/EXPLAINER.md

 ## Goals

-Read and write to NFC tags/cards using the NDEF standards, in an easy webby manner, while being flexible enough to integrate easily with existing NDEF based solutions.
+Read, lock, and write to NFC tags/cards using the NDEF standards, in an easy webby manner, while being flexible enough to integrate easily with existing NDEF based solutions.

 Make sure the API is extendable to cover more NFC use-cases, like non-NDEF, in the future.